satv1r/satv1r/README.md

-### Welcome Stranger, It's a pleasure to have you here 😁
+### Welcome stranger!
+It's a pleasure to have you here 😁
 I'm Satvir, a full-stack developer from Toronto, Canada.
 Currently, I'm looking for remote oppurtunities in front-end or full-stack web development.